Alpha-Drive/universe-windows-envs/vnc-windows/INSTALL.md

 Windows update - AMI only - Run Windows Update and restart if necessary.
 It will stay at downloading 0kbps for a few minutes while it allocates disk space.
 The update takes several minutes, but you can continue to install things while it takes place.

-We will be running commands that add to your `PATH`, so it's a good idea to save your system `PATH` and user `PATH` somewhere before getting started in case you want to revert back.

 Disable Windows update to prevent the install notification from interfering with VNC sessions by running this at startup
 ```
  net stop wuauserv